People and Culture in Australia

 While English is the official language of Australia, more than 300 languages are spoken throughout the country.
 This includes Mandarin, Italian, Arabic and Greek.
 You might also hear Aboriginal influences through words like boomerang and kangaroo.

-Australians have our own unique slang and phrases.
+Australians have their own unique slang and phrases.
 If you want to sound like an Aussie, get familiar with words like g’day (hello), ‘bloke’ (man) and barbie (barbeque).
 You may also come across some odd phrases and rhyming slang, where one part of a phrase is removed and replaced with a word that rhymes.
 For instance, “Captain Cook” means to have a look and “Bag of fruit” means a suit.

 Sport is a huge part of the Australian way of life and a national fixation!
 Cricket, Australian Rules Football (AFL), Rugby League, Rugby Union, soccer, swimming, basketball and horse racing are among the most popular and enjoy a high level of participation at the grounds or via broadcast.